USS Arapaho (AT-14)

 USS Arapaho (AT-14/YT-121) was an Arapaho-class fleet tug that performed various tugboat services for the United States Navy.
-She was constructed in Seattle, Washington; however, she spent most of her working career on the U.S. East Coast, primarily at Norfolk, Virginia, and Philadelphia, Pennsylvania.
+She was constructed in Seattle, Washington; however, she spent most of her working career on the East Coast of the United States, primarily at Norfolk, Virginia, and Philadelphia, Pennsylvania.

 Launched in Seattle, Washington

 The name Arapaho (sometimes spelled Arapahoe) was assigned on 9 May 1914 to a tug that had been laid down unnamed on 16 December 1913 at Seattle, Washington, by the Seattle Construction and Drydock Company.
 Launched on 20 June 1914, Arapaho was delivered to the Navy on 2 December 1914.
 Placed in an "in service" status as befitting a yard craft, Arapaho performed tug and tow duty at the Mare Island Navy Yard, Vallejo, California through 1917.
 Classified as a fleet tug on 15 December 1915, the ship was commissioned on 8 February 1918 at the Mare Island Navy Yard.